 A lot of us had our own running groups starting from our homes where we used to run during the week.

 We were also members of different local clubs that existed such as Callies, Wanderers and Pirates.

-As we grew, Manny’s neighbors got more and more uptight about the noise that us runners were making early in the morning so we moved to the area near the Bramley Scout Hall.
+As we grew, Manny’s neighbours got more and more uptight about the noise that we runners were making early in the morning, so we moved to the area near the Bramley Scout Hall.

 We called ourselves “Rockies” after a few things.
 We called Manny “The Rock” because he was so reliable with his steady pace.
 We also liked the name as it was after the Road Runner bird and at that time the Beatles had a song called Rocky Racona.

 One day we all sat around Manny’s swimming pool discussing the possibility of starting a proper running club.

 Although we ran for different clubs, we had already established an identity and we’re known as Rockies!